-- In formats where classes are scheduled to meet face to face on a regular basis during the course of a semester the instruction time will follow the stated institutional policy of 50 minutes instruction time per credit hour for 15 weeks plus an additional 100 minutes of outside work per credit hour for 15 weeks.
-If a class has a modified meeting schedule, that same formula will be applied.
+- The unit of credit is the semester hour.
+In formats where classes meet on a regular basis during the course of a semester, the instruction time will follow the stated institutional policy of 50 minutes instruction time per credit hour for 15 weeks; plus an additional 100 minutes of outside work per credit hour for 15 weeks.
+If a class has a modified meeting schedule, that same formula will apply.
 This definition will be used for all undergraduate courses.
-Graduate courses will require the same total minutes (150 per week, per credit hour for 15 weeks) but the time of instruction versus outside work required may vary depending on the course content. - Courses delivered in nontraditional formats will be assigned credit hour values based on the one of the following criteria: - Course previously taught in a traditional format will retain the same or similar learning outcomes.
+Graduate courses will require the same total minutes (150 per week, per credit hour for 15 weeks) but the time of instruction versus outside work required may vary depending on the course content.
+Award of credit for prior learning will represent equivalent learning (37.5 hours of engagement per credit). - Courses delivered in nontraditional formats will be assigned credit hour values based on the one of the following criteria: - ° Course previously taught in a traditional format will retain the same or similar learning outcomes.
 Students will be expected to cover similar amounts of material and demonstrate similar learning outcomes.
 The way in which the material is covered and assessment is completed may vary from traditional courses. - ° If courses delivered in a nontraditional format have not previously been taught in traditional format at Corban University the following will be done to ensure the course falls within the credit hour norms: - " The course requirements will be evaluated in light similar courses taught at other institutions. - " The course work loads will be evaluated in light of similar courses taught at Corban.
-This could be based on: - · Pages of required reading - · Pages of written assignments submitted - Number and breadth of group projects - Measurement of postings required in an online course evaluated by the instructor

-- " The course will be evaluated in terms of the degree/program outcomes which it fulfills and are deemed necessary in the fulfillment of the program outcomes. - The amount of time students spend outside of class studying will be monitored using the online course evaluation forms required of all students at the close of each term.
+This could be based on: - · Pages of required reading - Pages of written assignments submitted - Number and breadth of group projects - Measurement of postings required in an online course evaluated by the instructor - " The course will be evaluated in terms of the degree/program outcomes which it fulfills and are deemed necessary in the fulfillment of the program outcomes. - The amount of time students spend outside of class studying will be monitored using the online course evaluation forms required of all students at the close of each term.
 Students provide an estimate of the time spent studying outside of scheduled times of instruction.